-Fran Bow, a 10 year old girl suffering from a mental disorder and admitted to an asylum.
+Fran Bow is a 10-year-old girl suffering from a mental disorder and admitted to an asylum.
 You might be thinking to yourself 'this sounds awful the poor girl'.
-Which, yes it does sound awful, but there is a lot more to it then just locking up a child.
+Which, yes it does sound awful, but there is a lot more to it than just locking up a child.
 She went through a traumatizing experience, finding her parents dead, and she only has one friend, a black cat named Mr. Midnight.

 This game is a point-and-click psychological, adventure horror.
 Fran Bow is full of creepy images, a wide assortment of characters and a fantastic story that keeps you pulled in until the end.

 Parallel World and Characters

 After Fran is admitted, her doctor begins to give her a strange medicine that causes vivid hallucinations of a parallel world.
 This other world in mainly inhabited by shadowy figures and strange creatures.
 Humans should not be able to know about the existence of the other realms, let alone enter them.

 After Fran escapes the asylum, she is able to pass between the worlds with help from the medicine.
 Her main goal is to find her cat and get home to her aunt, meeting a wide variety of characters along the way.